Word2Vec: Extensions

-There are a variety of extensions to word2vec.
+There are a variety of extensions to Word2Vec, including incorporating variable-lengths of text, estimating topic representations, applications to biological sequences, and applications to medicine.

 doc2vec

 doc2vec, generates distributed representations of variable-length pieces of texts, such as sentences, paragraphs, or entire documents. doc2vec has been implemented in the C, Python and Java/Scala tools (see below), with the Java and Python versions also supporting inference of document embeddings on new, unseen documents.

-doc2vec estimates the distributed representations of documents much like how word2vec estimates representations of words: doc2vec utilizes either of two model architectures, both of which are allegories to the architectures used in word2vec.
+doc2vec estimates the distributed representations of documents much like how Word2Vec estimates representations of words: doc2vec utilizes either of two model architectures, both of which are allegories to the architectures used in Word2Vec.
 The first, Distributed Memory Model of Paragraph Vectors (PV-DM), is identical to CBOW other than it also provides a unique document identifier as a piece of additional context.
 The second architecture, Distributed Bag of Words version of Paragraph Vector (PV-DBOW), is identical to the skip-gram model except that it attempts to predict the window of surrounding context words from the paragraph identifier instead of the current word.

 doc2vec also has the ability to capture the semantic 'meanings' for additional pieces of 'context' around words; doc2vec can estimate the semantic embeddings for speakers or speaker attributes, groups, and periods of time.
 For example, doc2vec has been used to estimate the political positions of political parties in various Congresses and Parliaments in the U.S. and U.K., respectively, and various governmental institutions.

 top2vec

-Another extension of word2vec is top2vec, which leverages both document and word embeddings to estimate distributed representations of topics. top2vec takes document embeddings learned from a doc2vec model and reduces them into a lower dimension (typically using UMAP).
+Another extension of Word2Vec is top2vec, which leverages both document and word embeddings to estimate distributed representations of topics. top2vec takes document embeddings learned from a doc2vec model and reduces them into a lower dimension (typically using UMAP).
 The space of documents is then scanned using HDBSCAN, and clusters of similar documents are found.
 Next, the centroid of documents identified in a cluster is considered to be that cluster's topic vector.
 Finally, top2vec searches the semantic space for word embeddings located near to the topic vector to ascertain the 'meaning' of the topic.
 The word with embeddings most similar to the topic vector might be assigned as the topic's title, whereas far away word embeddings may be considered unrelated.

 As opposed to other topic models such as LDA, top2vec provides canonical 'distance' metrics between two topics, or between a topic and another embeddings (word, document, or otherwise).
 Together with results from HDBSCAN, users can generate topic hierarchies, or groups of related topics and subtopics.

 Furthermore, a user can use the results of top2vec to infer the topics of out-of-sample documents.
 After inferring the embedding for a new document, must only search the space of topics for the closest topic vector.